Desert kite

 Desert kites (مصائد صحراوية) are dry stone wall structures found in Southwest Asia (Middle East, but also North Africa, Central Asia and Arabia), which were first discovered from the air during the 1920s.
-There are over 6,000 known desert kites with sizes ranging from less than a hundred metres to several kilometres.
+There are over 6,000 known desert kites, with sizes ranging from less than a hundred metres to several kilometres.
 They typically have a kite shape formed by two convergent "antennae" that run towards an enclosure, all formed by walls of dry stone less than one metre high, but variations exist.

 Little is known about their ages, but the few dated examples appear to span the entire Holocene.
-The majority view on their purpose is that they were used as traps for hunting game animals such as gazelles, which were driven into the kites and hunted there.
+While the majority view holds that these structures were traps for hunting game animals such as gazelles, which were driven into the kites, a minority view suggests they were used for managing livestock.

-Appearance and occurrence
+Appearance

 Desert kites are stone structures with a convergent shape, composed of linear piles of stones.
 The structures have lengths ranging from less than a hundred metres to several kilometres and heights of less than one metre, even accounting for erosion.
-There often are gaps in the lines, which were presumably left by the builders or the result of lines formed by alignments of cairns rather than a continuous row.
-There are a number of different shapes that are referred to as "desert kites", but in one common structure, the lines form two walls ("antennae") that converge into an enclosure ("head") with attached cells.
+There often are gaps in the lines, which were presumably either purposeful (left by the builders) or the consequence of lines being formed by alignments of cairns rather than a continuous row.
+There are a number of different shapes that are referred to as "desert kites", but one common feature of all such structure are the lines forming two walls ("antennae") that converge into an enclosure ("head") with attached cells.
 Different regions have different prevalent kite types.
-Sometimes the existence of these cells is considered essential for a desert kite to be called such.
+Sometimes the existence of these cells is considered essential for a desert kite to be considered as such.